jupyter/docker-stacks/docs/using/custom-images.md

 docker run custom-jupyter
 ```

-or referenced in a docker compose file.
+or referenced in a Docker Compose file.

 ## Forking our repository